gregthemitch/gregthemitch/README.md

 ## Hi there 👋
+I am a current Master's student at the University of Chicago studying Computer Science and Public Policy.
 <!--
 **gregthemitch/gregthemitch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.